JustasB/OlfactoryBulb/docs-source/recreating.rst

 **Computing Reconstructed Cell Population Morphology Metrics**

-For each reconstruction, NeuroMorpho.org displays a set of whole cell morphology metrics (e.g. see 'Measurements' section of `this reconstruction <http://neuromorpho.org/neuron_info.jsp?neuron_name=1-09-TD2b>`_).
+For each reconstruction, NeuroMorpho.org displays a set of whole-cell morphology metrics (e.g. see 'Measurements' section of `this reconstruction <http://neuromorpho.org/neuron_info.jsp?neuron_name=1-09-TD2b>`_).
 For cells in this model, those metrics were computed for soma, apical dendrites, and lateral dendrites of each reconstruction.

-The metrics were computed using `pyLMeasure tool <https://github.com/justasb/pylmeasure>`_ (which is a Python wrapper of the `L-Measure <http://cng.gmu.edu:8080/Lm/>`_ tool).
+The metrics were computed using the `pyLMeasure tool <https://github.com/justasb/pylmeasure>`_ (which is a Python wrapper of the `L-Measure <http://cng.gmu.edu:8080/Lm/>`_ tool).
 Each metric was formalized as tests of the `NeuronUnit framework <https://github.com/scidash/neuronunit>`_.
 The test definitions have been incorporated into NeuronUnit and can be found under `[neuronunit]/tests/morphology.py <https://github.com/scidash/neuronunit/blob/dev/neuronunit/tests/morphology.py>`_

 The morphology metrics of each cell were computed using suites of NeuronUnit tests (see: `[repo]/notebooks/morphology.ipynb <https://github.com/JustasB/OlfactoryBulb/blob/master/notebooks/morphology.ipynb>`_) and results stored in `the model's SQLite Database <https://github.com/JustasB/OlfactoryBulb/blob/master/olfactorybulb/model-data.sqlite>`_ in the ``measurement`` table.
-The database tables and records can be viewed with an SQLite editor like `SQLite Expert <http://sqliteexpert.com/>`_.
+The database tables and records can be viewed online with tools like `SQLite online <https://sqliteonline.com/>`_ or offline with an SQLite editor like `SQLite Expert <http://sqliteexpert.com/>`_.

 The overall means and standard deviations of each morphology metric were stored in the database in the ``property`` table.
 These overall means and standard deviations were used to select five stereotypical morphologies of each cell type.
 Reconstructions whose morphology metrics were closest to the cell type population means were selected to be used for cell models in this model.
 They can be found under `[repo]/prev_ob_models/Birgiolas2020/SWCs <https://github.com/JustasB/OlfactoryBulb/tree/master/prev_ob_models/Birgiolas2020/SWCs>`_.

-The validation of representativeness of the selected morphologies can be found in the `morphology-validation.ipynb notebook <https://github.com/JustasB/OlfactoryBulb/blob/master/notebooks/morphology-validation.ipynb>`_
+The validation of the representativeness of the selected morphologies can be found in the `morphology-validation.ipynb notebook <https://github.com/JustasB/OlfactoryBulb/blob/master/notebooks/morphology-validation.ipynb>`_

 **Morphology Standardization to Prepare for Network Embedding**